 Photodynamic therapy (PDT) or other laser therapies.
 In these treatments, an endoscope with a laser on the end is used to destroy cancer cells on or near the inner lining of the esophagus.

 Sometimes, several of these treatments may be combined to treat esophageal cancer.

 Esophageal cancer is a malignant (cancerous) tumor of the esophagus, the muscular tube that moves food from the mouth to the stomach.

 Hepatitis C (known as HCV, once called non-A, non-B hepatitis) is a liver disease caused by a bloodborne virus.
-Discovered in 1989, this strain of acute viral hepatitis causes approximately 20,000 new infections in the U.S. each year.
+Discovered in 1989, this strain of acute viral hepatitis causes over 20,000 new infections in the U.S. each year.